vijunag/readnote/README.md

 # readelf

-Readelf - An utility to dissect the NOTE section in the core file.
+An utility to dissect the NOTE sections in the linux core file.
 ==================================================================